40% of Americans don’t understand medicinal instructions, costing $200 billion dollars annually.

 “Nobody ever said I had to eat right and exercise.
 I didn’t think it was a big deal.”

 A fifty-five-year-old with a family and personal history of prostate cancer obtained a prostate-specific antigen (PSA) blood test number that had doubled in the past six months.
 He had no idea what to make of the results, but knew it wasn’t good.
 In a panic, he called his family doctor and urologist.
 Both were busy seeing patients and would get back to him when they had time.
-The man developed panic attacks thinking he was dying.
+The man experienced panic attacks thinking he was dying.
 He ended up in the emergency room.

 When we hear the word “literacy” we normally think of the ability to read and write.
 But health literacy, according to the U.S. Department of Health and Human Services fact sheet, is the degree to which individuals have the ability to obtain, process and understand basic health information and services needed to make necessary health decisions